-Product managers plan everything from long-term strategy to short-term implementation while keeping both business and technical teams in sync.
-There are many different tools and artifacts to help them meet these challenges, but two of the most popular examples are product roadmaps and release plans.
+Product managers plan everything from long-term strategy to short-term project implementation while keeping both business and technical teams in sync.
+There are many different tools and artefacts to help them meet these challenges, but two of the most popular examples are product roadmaps and release plan forecasts.
 Unfortunately, the two terms are often conflated.

 Let’s take a look at the key differences between product roadmaps and release plans, as well as how they work together to keep everyone in sync and on track.

 What is a roadmap?

 Before talking about the product roadmap in Jira software, let’s discuss the idea in general.
-A product roadmap is a high-level visual summary of a product’s themes, epics and goals.
-As a single source of truth, the artifact is intended to unite business and technical teams behind a common goal and ensure that everyone is on the same page.
+A product roadmap in an agile environment is a high-level visual summary of a product’s themes, epics, and goals.
+As a single source of truth, the artefact is intended to unite multiple teams behind a common goal and ensure that everyone is on the same page.
 They are focused on the “why” and strategic vision more than the “how” and detailed features.

 Product roadmap helps serve several purposes:

 - They secure buy-in from executive stakeholders.

-- They communicate the vision and goals across the organization.
+- They communicate the product vision and goals across the organization.